egnha/dub/README.md

-The pattern matching syntax comes from [Haskell](https://en.wikibooks.org/wiki/Haskell/Pattern_matching) (except that dub’s matching is not greedy).
+The pattern matching syntax comes from [Haskell](https://en.wikibooks.org/wiki/Haskell/Pattern_matching) (though dub’s matching is not greedy).
 It shares the semantics of `list()`.

 ## Installation